Visiting Slovenia? Read these Slovenia Travel tips and plan your trip better.

 Don’t Mix Slovenia And Slovakia

 Slovenian people are very friendly and well-versed.
-For almost always you will find them smiling, but if there’s one thing that really annoys is someone referring to Slovenia as Slovakia.
-True, the names might sound similar.
-But these are two different countries.
-And guess what, they don’t even share a border with each other.
-But often tourists get confused between the names, sometimes even on the very formal level.
+Almost always, you will find them smiling.
+But if there’s one thing that really annoys is someone referring to Slovenia as Slovakia.
+The names might sound similar, but these are two different countries.
+And they don’t even share a border with each other.
+But often tourists get confused between the names, sometimes even on a very formal level.

 Your Russian Won’t Help Your In Slovenia

-If you are a Russian speaker travelling Slovenia, be aware that this language won’t get you very far in the country, because in Slovenia people don’t speak Russian, as is often misconceived.
+If you speak a little Russian, be aware that this language won’t get you very far in the country, because in Slovenia people don’t speak Russian, as is often misconceived.
 The official and national language of Slovenia is Slovene, which is spoken by a large majority of the population.

 Carry A Few Warm Clothes

-But since Postojna Cave and Škocjan Caves, are two highlights of Slovenia, and any trip to the country without visiting the two cave parks is incomplete — chances are you too, eventually, are going to visit them during your trip.
-And when you do that, you need pretty warm clothes, no matter what time of the year you’re visiting.
+But since Postojna Cave and Škocjan Caves, are two highlights of Slovenia, and any trip to the country without visiting the two cave parks is incomplete — chances are that you too, eventually, will visit them during your trip to Slovenia.
+And when you do that, you need warm clothes, no matter what time of the year you’re visiting.

 Postojna Cave has a constant temperature of 8°C to 10°C with a humidity of 95%.
-So, warm jacket and decent shoes are advised in any season of the year.
+So, a warm jacket and decent shoes are advised in any season of the year.
 Though you can also rent a waterproof jacket in the Postojna Cave, you at least would want to bring some long sleeves and good shoes for the caves with you.

-Never Rent A Car For Exploring Ljubljana
+Don’t Rent A Car For Ljubljana

 There are regular buses and shuttles going to Ljubljana from the airport.
-Taxis might be a bit pricey, with the prices even up to 40 euros, while the shuttle transfer costs around 10 euros.
-Moreover, if the taxi cannot drop you at your hotel door (in case you’re staying in the city centre) then what’s the point of hiring a taxi anyway.
+Taxis might be a bit pricey, with prices even up to 40 euros, while the shuttle transfer costs around 10 euros.
+Moreover, if the taxi cannot drop you at your hotel door (in case you’re staying in the city centre) then what’s the point of hiring one anyway.